mcallan83/dev-notes/js/es6.md

 ```

-- defaults can be provided for variables being extracted
+- defaults can be provided for variables being extracted in case their values are undefined

 ```js